koto-lang/koto/crates/cli/docs/language_guide.md

 check!
 42
 ```

-Multiple items from a single module can be imported at the same time.
+Multiple values from a single module can be imported at the same time.

 ```koto
 from tuple import contains, first, last